 • Have a standard tenant screening process.

-• Advertise your vacant rental unit properly.
+• Advertise your vacant unit properly.

 • Hire a property manager to help you rent out your property and manage potentially difficult financial situations like a security deposit.